enjakobsen/enjakobsen.github.io/README.md

 # enjakobsen.github.io

-I made this game in Unity to showcase my ability to script in C#.
+I made this game in Unity, Blender, and GIMP to showcase my ability to script in C#.
 Very little of this work is not by my own hand.

 However,